system-pclub/GCatch/GFix/README.md

 1. `dispatcher`: The tool to determine if the program could be patched by GL-1, GL-2, GL-3 or none.
 How to use could be found in `examples/run.sh`.
 Parameters: `-buggyfilepath=/absolute/path/to/the/buggyfile.go` `-path=/path/to/the/go/project` `-makelineno=line_number_of_the_make_channel_operation` `-oplineno=line_number_of_the_blocking_operation` `-include=/other/necessary/paths/to/compile/the/project`
 The output starting with `[DISPATCH]` indicates the program could be patched by GL-1 to GL-3 if it is 1, 2 or 3.
-Zero indicates it could not be patched.
+Zero indicates it could not be patched. `[PATCH]` indicates the line number(s) for the patcher.

 2. `gl-1-patcher`: The patcher for GL-1.
 Usage: `./bin/gl1_patch /path/to/buggy_file.go line_of_make_chan_to_patch`.
 3. `gl-2-patcher`: The patcher for GL-2.
 Usage: `./bin/gl2_patch /path/to/buggy_file.go line_to_insert_defer line_1_to_remove line_2_to_remove ...`.